adelinataralunga/StockExchangeSystem/README.md

 ## API Documentation

-Access the Swagger UI at `https://localhost:7242/index.html` to explore the API endpoints.
+Access the Swagger UI at `https://localhost:7242/index.html` (or your specific port) to explore the API endpoints.

 ## Enhancements (For Production Readiness)